Is your business likely to flood?

-It's estimated that more than 300,000 commercial premises in the UK are at risk of flood, with researchers predicting that climate change will increase flooding by 25% in the coming years, so it's worth checking whether you're fully covered and operating in an area that's at risk of flooding.
+It's estimated that many commercial premises in the UK are at risk of flood, with researchers predicting that climate change will increase flooding by 25% in the coming years, so it's worth checking whether you're fully covered and operating in an area that's at risk of flooding.

 You can find out if your business is in a high flood risk area by visiting the Environment Agency website if you are in England, the National Resources Wales site in Wales or the Scottish Environment Protection Agency if you live in Scotland, using your post code.
 You’ll also be able to sign up to convenient mobile alerts.

 How flood risk affects premiums and access to business insurance

 Businesses that have flooded in the past, or that are in areas with a high risk of flooding, can face higher insurance premiums – this is because it’s more likely that their insurer will have to pay out after a flood.

 - Firms should make sure that they’re as physically protected as possible, potentially installing flood protection measures. like waterproof linings in basements.

 - Check your documents to make sure you have a level of cover that you’re happy with if anything should happen.

 One of the great inconveniences of flood damage is that it can take such a long time to fix, partly because any property has to be completely dried out before any substantial repairs and rebuilding starts, which can take several months.

 Flood water can contain sewage and infectious diseases too, so there may also need to be extra work to make sure the property is clean and safe to return to.